scrooch-project/Scrooch3-Template/README.md

 * `/images/`
 * `/static/`

-You can change:
+You can change lots in these folders!

-* The Scratch logo (`scratch-logo.svg`)
-* Category icons or button images
-* Backgrounds and other UI art

 🧰 Tools to use:

 * [Photopea](https://www.photopea.com/) (works in browser)
 * Paint.NET or GIMP

-📝 Keep image sizes and names the same unless you know how to adjust layout.
+📝 Keep image sizes and names the same unless you know how to adjust the layout.

 ---

 ## 💻 JavaScript Modding (Advanced)

-If you want to change how Scratch behaves, explore the JavaScript!
+If you want to change how Scratch behaves, explore the JavaScript in /js/!

-* `blocks/` and `extensions/`: Add or modify block behavior
-* `gui/`: Change layout and UI logic
-* `scratch-blocks/`: Deep block rendering logic

 🔍 You can also open DevTools (F12) in your browser to test code on the fly.